 Assembly or ‘Collective Worship’ is a special time during our school day where all staff and children come together to address values and morals with a broadly Christian theme.

-We offer a broad range of clubs for children to enjoy after school including dance, drama, art, tennis and multipsorts.
+We offer a broad range of clubs for children to enjoy after school including dance, drama, art, tennis, Taekwondo and multipsorts.

 These provide valuable opportunities and enrich learning.
 Visitors such as artists, musicians and theatre groups are also invited into school to add breadth and stimulation to children’s learning.